Best Acoustic Guitar Strings for All Gauges & Playing Styles

 • Had to be available from a major online retailer based in the USA.

-This resulted in a manageable short-list representative of the most popular brands - some highly regarded but lesser known brands were therefore not included.
-You can browse most of strings we've rated in the Music Gear Database.
+This resulted in a manageable shortlist representative of the most popular brands.
+Some highly regarded but lesser-known brands were therefore not included.
+You can browse most of the strings we've rated in the Music Gear Database.

-This edition's short-list included 38 sets of strings from the following brands: Cleartone, D'Addario, DR, Elixir, Ernie Ball, Fender, GHS, Godin, Ibanez, John Pearse and Martin.
-This entailed the collection and analysis of over 99,500 sources including ratings, reviews and forum discussions which we processed with the Gearank Algorithm to produce a rating score out of 100 for each short-listed set.
-We chose only the highest rated options to recommend in each of the following gauges: Extra Light, Light, Medium and Heavy.
+This edition's shortlist included 40 sets of strings from the following brands: Cleartone, D'Addario, DR, Elixir, Ernie Ball, Fender, GHS, Godin, Ibanez, John Pearse, and Martin.
+This entailed the collection and analysis of over 120,500 sources.
+It includes ratings, reviews, and forum discussions.
+We processed it with the Gearank Algorithm to produce a rating score out of 100 for each short-listed set.
+We chose only the highest-rated options to recommend in each of the following gauges: Extra Light, Light, Medium and Heavy.

 For more information about our methods see How Gearank Works.